 The appointment of Directors is recommended by the Remuneration and Nomination Committee and approved by the Board based on the formal written procedures and policy for the appointment of new directors.
-When selecting potential candidates for directorship, their skills, experience, expertise, devotion of time and conflicts of interests are the key factors to consider.
+When selecting potential candidates for directorship, their skills, experience, expertise, devotion of time and conflict of interest are the key factors to consider.